 Fewer work days also mean less frequent janitorial services.
 For a business that pays $4,000 a month for nightly office cleaning, eliminating a weekday saves $9,600 a year.

-Savings can really add up when you start to calculate the daily perks many businesses offer their employees.
-In general, the more lavish the perks, the greater the impact of cutting a day out of the week.
+Savings on a four-day week can add up when you calculate the daily perks many businesses offer their employees.
+In general, the more lavish the perks, the greater the financial impact of cutting a day out of the week.

 Take commuter benefits, for example.
 Suppose a 100-person company provides $200 a month to help cover the cost of employee parking or public transportation.
 Cutting that perk by one-fifth saves $48,000 a year.
 The savings would be even greater if the company operates a shuttle or transportation service.
 Same goes for child care, whether on-site or a stipend.

-On-premises food budgets can easily exceed $10,000 a month.
-Four fewer days in the month nets out to hundreds of fewer mouths to feed.
+On-premises food budgets are typically $15-20 per team member per meal.
+Depending on your company size, dropping one day of catered lunches each week will save you thousands — if not tens of thousands — each month.
 If the company operates a service that includes employees, like a food court or cafeteria, cutting a day out of the week additionally allows the employees who work there to stay home.
 Small perks, meanwhile, like a daily coffee allowance or a stocked snack room, would stretch further.

 In addition to saving 20% on daily workplace perks, a company switching to a four-day week could easily justify eliminating a costly benefit wholesale in exchange for the new policy.
 The schedule is popular enough with employees that the free lunch, or the commuter benefit, or maybe even the child care, would pale in comparison to a permanent three-day weekend.